Hosting and bandwidth provided by MacHost.

 It is worth noting that the "Core Duo" powered Mac mini models are slower than the Mac mini G4/1.25 when running applications using "Rosetta", and as also mentioned elsewhere, some may consider the "integrated graphics" in the Intel system, the lack of an internal modem, and the lack of "Classic" support to be disadvantages.

-However, to compare, even if you disregard the potential increase in speed provided by the processor switch when running "Universal" applications, the faster frontside bus, larger level 2 caches, faster RAM, and faster Serial ATA hard drives; the Intel-based Mac mini models provide a remote control, larger hard drives, an extra RAM slot, built-in AirPort Extreme (802.11g), Bluetooth 2.0+EDR, Gigabit Ethernet, two additional USB 2.0 ports, and "optical digital audio input/audio line in" and "optical digital audio output/headphone" minijacks.
+However, to compare, even if you disregard the potential increase in speed provided by the processor switch when running "Universal" applications, the faster frontside bus, larger level 2 caches, faster RAM, and faster Serial ATA hard drives; the original Intel-based Mac mini models did provide larger hard drives, an extra RAM slot, built-in AirPort Extreme (802.11g), Bluetooth 2.0+EDR, Gigabit Ethernet, two additional USB 2.0 ports, and "optical digital audio input/audio line in" and "optical digital audio output/headphone" minijacks.
 Just adding AirPort Extreme and Bluetooth to the Mac mini G4/1.25 would have cost nearly US$100.

 Even if you view the Gigabit Ethernet for modem "switch" as a wash, the entry-level Intel-based Mac mini models still have provided a reasonable amount of additional "value" for the extra money.